jonathanhliu21/COM-Server/docs/guide/getting-started.md

 If there has not been any received data, then returns `None`.

-To wait for the first data to be received, use the `get()` method:
+To wait for data to be received, use the `get()` method:

 ```py
 rcv = conn.get(bytes) # gets first bytes after the method is called
 rcv = conn.get(str) # gets first string after method is called
 ```

-If the timeout is reached, then the method will return `None`.
+If no data gets received before the timeout is reached, then the method will return `None`.

 ### Full example